-In the 11s (Year 7), the subject provides a learning experience as well as exercising pupils' imaginations.
+In the 11s (Year 7), the subject provides a learning experience, as well as exercising pupils' imaginations.
 Over the year pupils engage in a variety of practical tasks as a whole group, within smaller groups and individually.
-An exciting range of topics are explored, including:
+An exciting range of topics are explored to develop key skills of confidence, public speaking and creative problem solving.